-Speakers can be added to workspaces and linked to agenda session, where they will appear for users to see.
+Speakers can be added to workspaces and linked to agenda sessions, where they will appear for users to see.

 Their profiles are accessible via the Speakers section in the app, but also via any session that they are associated to.
 Speaker profile pages can contain their personal information such as their name, title, company/organization, location, biography, profile photo, and the sessions they are speaking at.
 Pages and documents can also be created in the workspace and linked to their profiles.

 This article will take you through the steps of adding speakers to the workspace.